Suppressors 101 | Episode 1 - What is a Suppressor? | The American Suppressor Association

 Frequently Asked Questions

-What are the different terms for a firearm suppressor?
+What is a firearm suppressor?

-Are suppressors legal to own in the United States?
+Are suppressors legal in the United States?

 What is the NFA tax for suppressors?